Thomas Massie: Foreign policy

 Massie voted "present" on the 2015 Iran nuclear agreement, the only member of the House to do so and the only Republican not to vote against it.
 Massie was the only member of the House to vote against extending sanctions on Iran in 2016.
-He was also one of only three House members to vote against a 2017 bill to impose new sanctions on Iran, Russia, and North Korea and one of only three to vote against the Uyghur Forced Labor Prevention Act in 2020.
+He was also one of three House members to vote against a 2017 bill to impose new sanctions on Iran, Russia, and North Korea.